DuongTSon/Financial-modelling-VN/README.md

 **How do we use factor models to solve real world problem?**

-Fixed income trading desks like factor models because it help them hedge yield curve risks, which are changes in shape of yield curve.
+Fixed income trading desks like factor models because it helps them hedge yield curve risks, which are changes in shape of yield curve.
 Factor models could help traders reduce or increase exposure to specific tenors on a yield curve.
 For instance, a trader is confident about his forecast of 5-year treasury yield but not sure about other tenors, he would use factor models to design his portfolio which has the least exposure to other tenor's movements.

 **To build a factor model, you should follow those steps below:**